aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

   /**
   * Optional port number for the listener.
 If not supplied, will default to 80 or 443, depending on the Protocol
   * @default 80 or 443 depending on the Protocol

   */
-  readonly port?: number | undefined
+  readonly port?: number | undefined;
   /**
   * The Name of the service.
   * @default CloudFormation provided name.